adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 - There is some literature which demonstrates that a combination produces reasonable results in small datasets.
 	- But they are still limited for a commercial deployment of an automated driving system.

-- 최근에 Hence there is a recent effort to build larger semantic segmentation datasets like
+- 최근에 세그멘Hence there is a recent effort to build larger semantic segmentation datasets like
 	- Mapillary Vistas dataset [48]
 	- Toronto City [49].